MPCatalog/scom-community-catalog/ConfigMgr.2012.Client.Monitoring/ReadMe.md

 By default, the discovery for DCM Baselines is disabled.
 It needs to be enabled on manually via overrides before DCM baselines can be monitored individually.

 [![image](http://blog.tyang.org/wp-content/uploads/2014/10/image_thumb.png "image")](http://blog.tyang.org/wp-content/uploads/2014/10/image.png)

-There are several groups can be used for overriding the DCM Baseline discovery: